Día de Muertos dans les Marolles 2021 - 10/11/2021

 Giant altar for the dead

-Just like last year, there is a giant and attractively lit altar on the forecourt of CC Bruegel.
-During the whole month of November, you can leave your mementos and offerings to commemorate the dearly departed.
+Just like last year, there was a giant and attractively lit altar on the forecourt of CC Bruegel.
+During the whole month of November, people could leave their mementos and offerings to commemorate the dearly departed.

 Week of workshops & concerts